+'''

+Observation

-''' Observation
+'''

-"You open the copy of "Cooking : a modern approach (3rd ed.)" and start directions: chop the red potato, prepare meal" '''
+"You open the copy of "Cooking : a modern approach (3rd ed.)" and start reading: recipe #1 ----- Gather all following ingredients and follow the directions to prepare this tasty meal.
+Ingredients: red potato: directions: chop the red potato, prepare meal"